clwy-cn/clwy-react-native-video-player/README.md

 ## What did I do?
 - Android

-It only works on Android at the moment.
+It works good on Android.
 I resolved all warning and FullScreenControl disappear errors.

 - iOS

-Because there is something wrong in  [expo-keep-awake](https://docs.expo.io/versions/latest/sdk/keep-awake/), it can't work under iOS at present.
-In iOS，please use [react-native-video](https://github.com/react-native-community/react-native-video) directly.
+In iOS，I recommend you to use [react-native-video](https://github.com/react-native-community/react-native-video) instead.

 ## Features